-In 2019 we saw the plant-based protein trend explode and experts predict that it will continue to grow in 2020.
+In the last few years we’ve seen the plant-based protein trend explode and experts predict that it will continue to grow.
 But, not all plant-based proteins are created equally, so today, I’m breaking down the best sources of plant-based protein on the market to help you chose the ones that are right for you.

 Beans, Chickpeas, Lentils